pai-grande/Thesis-Unity/readme.md

 ## Introduction

 Before starting the test, users read an introduction and filled demographic questions that appeared on slides.
-The logic for the buttons and scores is present on `/Assets/Scripts/ButtonScripts`
+The logic for the buttons and scores is present on `/Assets/Scripts/ButtonScripts`.

-## Practice Session
+## Scripts

-On the practice session, objects were present all around the user for two minutes.
+1. <ins> Practice Session</ins>: On the practice session, objects were present all around the user for two minutes.
 This session was controlled by the `PracticeScript.cs`, which initialized the Test Session after the user pressed the top right bumper.

-## Test Session

-During the trials, all objects were removed.
+2. <ins>Test Session</ins>: During the trials, all objects were removed.
+The most important script of the User Study is the `TestScript.cs`, which controlled the flow of the trials of each AI, switching AI after 10 trials.

-- warning about file weird behaviours done
+3. <ins>Attitude Rotation</ins>: Used to control the behaviour of the Control AI (developed by Jéssica Corujeira).

+4. <ins>Movement, Wobble, Particle Seek</ins>: Responsible for: the forces applied to the body controlling the Users' POV; simulating the wobbling liquid effect on the PH AI; making the particles float towards the target placed on top of the PH AI;

+5. <ins>Particle Seek</ins>:

+6. <ins>Wobble</ins>:

+## EXE File

+To compile and make an executable file, navigate to **Build Settings** on Unity3D project editor.
+To run the program, simply execute the `UserStudy.exe` file.

 - experimentData file (saveData script)

 - JLS material e shaders

-- User Study EXE

-- project version: 2021.3.6f1

 - buttons scripts, data scripts, jessy scripts, JLS scripts, PH scripts, scripts, particle seek, attitude rotation

-- trident IMG

-- input system